 Abstract.
-Chemical equilibration between two different assemblages (peridotite-type and gabbro/eclogite-type) of variable initial size assuming few different initial compositions has been determined using certain basic thermodynamic principles and certain constraints and assumptions regarding mass and reactions constraints and thermodynamic principlesexchange.
-The pattern that emerges suggests that When the whole system (defined by the sum of the two sub-systems) is in chemical
+Chemical equilibration between two different assemblages (peridotite-type and gabbro/eclogite-type) has been determined using basic thermodynamic principles and certain constraints and assumptions regarding mass and reactions exchange.
+When the whole system (defined by the sum of the two sub-systems) is in chemical equilibrium the two assemblages will not be homogenized but they will preserve distinctive chemical and mineralogical differences.
+Furthermore, the mass transfer be-

-- 5 equilibrium the two assemblages will not be homogenized but they will preserve distinctive chemical and mineralogical differences.
-Furthermore, the mass transfer between the two sub-systems defines two petrological assemblages that separately are maintained also in local thermodynamic equilibrium.
-In addition, when two assemblages previously equilibrated together as a whole in a certain initial mass ratio are rearranged held together assuming a different initial ratioproportion, no mass transfer occurs and the two sub-systems remain unmodified. - 10 By modeling the chemical equilibration results of several systems of variable initial size and different initial composition it is possible to provide a quantitative framework to determine the chemical and petrological evolution of two assemblages from an initial state, in which the two are separately in chemical equilibrium, to a state of equilibration of the whole system(sum of the two sub-systems).
-Assuming that the local Gibbs energy variation follows a simple diffusion couple conduction/diffusion model, a complete petrological description of the two systems can be determined over time and space.
-Since there are no data - 15 to constrain the kinetic of the processes involved, the temporal and spatial scale is arbitrary.
-Nevertheless a 1-D static-model shows how chemical equilibration is controlled by the size of the two sub-systems.
-As By increasing the initial size of the first assemblage (peridotite-like)increases, the , the compositional differences between the initial and the final equilibrated stage become smaller, while on the opposite side the difference increases. eclogite-type side the differences tend to be larger.
-A simplified 2-D dynamic model in which either one of the two sub-systems is allowed to move with a prescribed ve- - 20 locity, shows that after an initial transient state, the moving sub-system tends to preserve its original composition defined at the entry influx side.
-The other composition of the static sub-system instead evolves towards a large compositional difference from the progressively diverges from the composition defining the starting assemblage.
-The results appear to be the same varying the initial proportion observation appears to be consistent for various initial proportions of the two assemblages, which simplify somehow the development of potential tools for predicting the chemical equilibration process from real data and geodynamic - 25 applications.
+5 tween the two sub-systems defines two petrological assemblages that separately are also in local thermodynamic equilibrium.
+In addition, when two assemblages previously equilibrated as a whole in a certain initial mass ratio are held together assuming a different proportion, no mass transfer occurs and the two sub-systems remain unmodified.

+By modeling the chemical equilibration results of several systems of variable initial size and different initial composition it is possible to provide a quantitative framework to determine the chemical and petrological evolution of two assemblages from an

+- 10 initial state, in which the two are separately in chemical equilibrium, to a state of equilibration of the whole system.
+Assuming that the local Gibbs energy variation follows a simple conduction/diffusion model, a complete petrological description of the two systems can be determined over time and space.
+Since there are no data to constrain the kinetic of the processes involved, the temporal and spatial scale is arbitrary.
+Nevertheless a 1-D model shows how chemical equilibration is controlled by the size of the two sub-systems.
+By increasing the initial size of the first assemblage (peridotite-like), the compositional differences - 15 between the initial and the final equilibrated stage become smaller, while on the eclogite-type side the differences tend to be larger.
+A simplified 2-D dynamic model in which one of the two sub-systems is allowed to move with a prescribed velocity, shows that after an initial transient state, the moving sub-system tends to preserve its original composition defined at the influx side.
+The composition of the static sub-system instead progressively diverges from the composition defining the starting assemblage.
+The observation appears to be consistent for various initial proportions of the two assemblages, which simplify - 20 somehow the development of potential tools for predicting the chemical equilibration process from real data and geodynamic applications.

-Four animations and data sets animation files and the data files of three 1-D and two 2-D numerical models are available following the instructions in the supplementary material.
+Four animation files and the data files of three 1-D and two 2-D numerical models are available following the instructions in the supplementary material.